Robert Stanley LYON 17/2/2022

 DECISION OF THE BOARD

-- Robert Stanley Lyon, who is 37 years of age, was sentenced to life imprisonment for murder, rape and arson.
-He was convicted and sentenced in 2002.
-His security classification is minimum.
+- Mr Lyon who is 38 years of age was sentenced to life imprisonment in 2002 for murder, rape and arson.
+He was released in September 2021.

 Sir Ron Young